-Susan continued to exhibit regularly in local and national shows, where she received many awards.
-She took up music studies again after being without a piano for many years, obtaining the Associate (Practical) in Pianoforte, Trinity College London in 1975.
-She accompanied her children who were learning string instruments and drew and painted them practising: Paul Playing Cello 1977, Brahms String Sextet No. 1 1977.
+Taking up music studies again after being without a piano for a decade, White obtained the Associate (Practical) in Pianoforte, Trinity College London in 1975.
+She accompanied her children on their string instruments and drew and painted them practising: Paul playing cello, Brahms String Sextet No. 1.
+White continued to exhibit in local and national shows, where she received many awards.

-From 1977 to 1980 Susan held a continuous exhibition at the Seymour Centre (University of Sydney) where she exhibited acrylic paintings, watercolours, and prints.
-The exhibition changed periodically as works were sold, e.g., Native Pines, Warrumba Range, Central NSW 1974, and new work was produced such as Yo-yoing 1977, The Front Veranda 1977, and Autobiography 1980.
+From 1977 to 1980 White held a continuous exhibition at the Seymour Centre (University of Sydney) where she exhibited acrylic paintings, watercolours, and prints: Yo-yoing, The front veranda, Two.
+The exhibition was changed periodically as works sold: Native Pines, Warrumba Range, central NSW, and as she produced new work.

-Susan engrossed herself in the art collections of Europe when the family lived in Germany in 1979.
-She saw works by some of her favourite artists such as Grünewald, Piero della Francesca, Bruegel the Elder, Riemenschneider and Rodin.
-The following year she returned to Munich where she held a solo exhibition of paintings, prints, and drawings.
-Visiting Berlin, she made many sketches and saw collections in the Pergamon, Käthe Kollwitz, and Dahlem museums.
+White engrossed herself in the art collections of Europe when the family lived in Germany in 1979.
+She saw the original works by some of her favourite artists, such as Grünewald, Piero della Francesca, Bruegel the Elder, Riemenschneider and Rodin.
+The following year she returned to hold a solo exhibition in Munich of paintings, prints, and drawings.
+She visited Berlin to see the Pergamon, Dahlem, and Käthe Kollwitz museums.
 On returning to Sydney she held an exhibition of watercolours at the Seymour Centre: People of Sydney, Berlin & Munich.

-From 1980 onwards Susan's prints represented Australia in international exhibitions, biennales, and triennales.
-Over the years she has participated in more than 60 such exhibitions, including the renowned Ljubljana Graphic Biennales in 1981 [The Empty Chair], 1983 [Chess], 1985 [Ghost of Kabbarli], 1987 [The Front Veranda] and 1991 [Cry Freedom].
-Her woodcut Thelma of Wilcannia was accepted in the Intergrafik ’84 Triennale in Berlin and her lithograph Chess in the International Triennial Against War - Majdanek 85 in Lublin, and is now in the Lublin Museum.
-In 1984 Susan acquired a 19th c.
-Marinoni cast-iron press for stone lithography: The Story 1985 and the multi-coloured To Let (The Diabetic Evicted from The Rocks) 1990.
+Since 1980 White’s prints have been selected to represent Australia in international exhibitions, biennales, and triennales.
+Ironically the same prints were consistently rejected in Australia.
+Over the years she has participated in more than 60 exhibitions overseas, including the Ljubljana Graphic Biennales in 1981 (The empty chair), 1983 (Chess), 1985 (The Ghost of Kabbarli, Daisy Bates), 1987 (The front veranda: Chernobyl meltdown) and 1991 (Cry Freedom – Apartheid).
+Three of her prints were accepted in the Intergrafik ’84 Triennale in Berlin.
+Her lithograph Chess was accepted in the International Triennial Against War - Majdanek 85 and is in the Lublin Museum Collection.
+In 1984 White acquired a 19th century Marinoni cast-iron press for stone lithography: The story and the multi-coloured print To Let - The diabetic evicted from The Rocks.

 » Early career (1962–1975)